 If you have specific physical, psychiatric, or learning disabilities that require accommodations, please let your professors know early in the semester (preferably the first week) so your learning needs can be appropriately met.

 As a student of Ashland University, group insurance is available to you and your family.
 For up-to-date information on coverage, cost, and effective dates, contact the Student Accounts Office at 419.289.5958.

 Ashland University’s health services are available to you as a student.
 The student health center located in the Hawkins-Conard Student Center next to the Safety Services office.

 If you do not have insurance, you can visit the Ashland Christian Health Center in Ashland.
 Visits are first-come, first-serve and cost $20.00 or four hours of community service.

 Founded in 2002, the Smetzer Counseling Center provides skilled clinical counseling to individuals, couples, and families in the greater Ashland community.
 Through this unique graduate-level training facility, you can receive high-level care from counselor trainees under the supervision of licensed professionals.
 The Smetzer Counseling Center exists to bring comfort to a hurting and heavy-laden world.

-As a graduate student, you qualify for services at The Ashland Multiliteracy Center for Writing, Speaking and Digital Communication, or AMuLit Center.
-You can receive feedback from a multiliteracy coach on any project that involves communication.
+As a graduate student, you qualify for services at The Writing & Communication Center (WCC) at Ashland University.
+You can receive feedback from a WCC coach on any project that involves communication.
 This includes essays, literature reviews, speeches, conference presentations, group presentations, poster presentations, and more.